scalespeeder/DayZ-WASTELANDERs-Snow-Storm-Weather-File-For-PC-and-Console-Servers/readme.txt

-DayZ update Patch 1.26 Chernarus & Livonia WASTELANDER Snowy Weather Weather XML File Config Mod For Consoles & PC XML Snippets Instructions & Terms Of Use
+DayZ update Patch 1.26 Chernarus & Livonia WASTELANDER Snowy Weather XML File Config Mod For Consoles & PC XML Instructions & Terms Of Use

-These file when uploaded to your Mission Server, will give you snow storms.
+This file when uploaded to your Mission Server, will give you snow storms.

 Limited Testing on PC Chernarus PC Local Server DAYZ Experimental Version 1.26 Oct 2024.